-You will meet at Iquitos International Airport then journey with your group by air-conditioned vehicle through the Peruvian countryside to arrive at the Nauta Lounge in time for lunch, or you will be served a box lunch en route depending on the flight arrival time.
-In the afternoon, you will set off on your first skiff excursion to visit the birthplace of the Amazon.
-At 6:00 pm, you will board the Aria Amazon.
-Settle into your generously proportioned suite as you begin one of life’s greatest adventures.
-Following a routine safety drill and introduction to your naturalist guides, you will gather for innovative Amazonian cuisine created by your Executive Chef Pedro Miguel Schiaffino, whose restaurant, Malabar, is the one of Lima’s top ranked dining experiences.
+Meet your group at the Iquitos International Airport then journey by air-conditioned vehicle through the Peruvian countryside to arrive at Nauta Lounge in time for lunch (or you will be served a box lunch en route, depending on the flight arrival time).
+In the afternoon, set off on your first skiff excursion to visit the birthplace of the Amazon.

-Commence today’s adventures near the main entrance of Pacaya Samiria National Reserve, cruising along Yanayacu Pucate in the comfort of state-of-the-art skiffs.
+Commence today’s adventures near the main entrance of Pacaya Samiria National Reserve, cruising along Yanayacu Pucate in a skiff.
 Kayak, canoe, and swim in these unspoiled black waters, keeping your eyes peeled for the Amazon’s legendary pink dolphins.
-In the afternoon, you will visit a remote village along the Marañon River to learn about traditional customs.
-Focus a hi-tech telescope on the night sky to identify the planets and constellations.
+In the afternoon, visit a remote village along the Marañon River to learn about traditional customs.
+Later, focus a hi-tech telescope on the night sky to identify the planets and constellations.

-Set off by skiffs for an excursion along the Samiria River with optional fishing.
-Enjoy an after lunch flora and fauna lecture, then venture out for a singularly thrilling jungle walk across suspended bridges deep into the high Amazon rain forest.
-On return in the evening, enjoy the jungle symphony and extraordinary stargazing on local boats along the 'Enchanted Lake'.
-This evening before dinner, gather to introduce you to some of the crewmembers whom you may not have met, working 'behind the scenes' to ensure your countless exceptional experiences aboard the Aria Amazon.
+Upon return in the evening, enjoy the sounds of the jungle and extraordinary stargazing on local boats along the 'Enchanted Lake.'
+Before dinner, gather to meet some of the crew members whom you may not have met, working "behind the scenes" to ensure your countless exceptional experiences aboard the Aria Amazon.

-This morning, you will visit the local fresh market with your guides who can identify the day’s catch by the fishermen of the and the region’s exotic fruits.
-Return to the ship for breakfast and to pack up.
-Before saying goodbye, you will visit the Manatee Rescue Center, a kind of animal orphanage for Amazonian manatees to rescue, rehabilitate, and release them back into the wild.
-You will also visit San Juan craft market on route to the airport.
-Lunch or box lunch will be provided, depending on the exact departure flight time, which may vary.
-Other local activities may be included as well, according to the flight schedule.
+This morning, visit the local fresh market with guides who can identify the day’s catch and the region’s exotic fruits.
+Return to the ship for breakfast and packing.
+Before saying goodbye, visit the Manatee Rescue Center, which rescues, rehabilitates, and releases Amazonian manatees back into the wild.
+You will also visit San Juan craft market en route to the airport.

 What to Expect in Low Water Season:

-Airfare to and from Iquitos; private transfers; travel insurance; departure taxes; visa fees if applicable; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.
+Airfare to/from Iquitos; private transfers to/from vessel; travel insurance (highly recommended); departure taxes; visa and passport fees; items of a personal nature such as boutique purchases and spa services; guide and crew gratuities; fuel surcharge may apply.